-New Yorkers know the true value of a?mother.
+New Yorkers know the true value of a mother.
 So, much so that some of us will even pay to have one.
-And that’s why New York City actually has a service where you can rent a mom.
+That’s why NeedAMomNYC allows you to rent a mom.

 Your rented mom can sit and talk out problems over a cup of coffee, review your resume and edit other documents, iron your shirt, watch a movie with you when you just don’t want to be alone, bake you your favorite pie, or shop for and wrap your actual mother’s Mother’s Day gift.
 All this, in person, over the phone or Skype, without judging your lifestyle choices, your diet, who you hang out with, or the way you dress.

 “Moms listen,” said founder Nina Keneally.
 “They offer considered, well-chosen advice and support you in both your good times and bad.
 My demographic is largely young women in their 20’s and 30’s (the occasionally early 40’s).
 I think women are more open to reaching out and asking for support than most men.
 My clients have either lost their mothers, have troubled relationships with their mothers or are going through a bad patch with their mother and want help in working through it.
 I actually function more as a personal mentor than a mother substitute.”

 Keneally mostly listens, empathizes, and helps to solve problems.
 She offers advice ONLY when she is asked for advice.
 Most of her requests have been along those lines, however, some requests have gotten pretty weird.

 “I’ve had several young men contact me asking me to pretend to be their mothers and either meet or talk with their girlfriends,” Keneally told Westchester Woman.

 Keneally shot that request down quickly, explaining that the request wasn’t a good way to build a relationship.